Direct (PROXY-protocol) mode

 Verify

-Check that the Gateway got an external address and that traffic flows:
+Check that the shared Gateway got an external address and that traffic flows for the app namespace:

 Common mistakes

-• Putting ClientTrafficPolicy in another namespace — silently ignored.
-Must be colocated with the Gateway.
+• Putting ClientTrafficPolicy in another namespace: silently ignored.
+Must be colocated with the Gateway (here, the gateway namespace).

 Advanced usage